andikatjacobdennis/Algorithms-and-DataStructures-in-CSharp/README.md

 `List<T>` is a generic collection that allows you to store a list of items of a specific type.
 It provides methods to manipulate the data, including adding, removing, and searching for elements.
 The `List<T>` is particularly useful when you need a collection that can grow and shrink in size dynamically.

+**Use Cases:**
+- **Dynamic Product Lists**: Use lists to maintain a dynamic list of products that can be easily modified (added/removed).
+- **Sales Transactions History**: Store a history of sales transactions where entries are frequently added and removed.
+- **Customer Orders Management**: Maintain customer orders in a list for easy access and manipulation.

+**Where Not to Use**: Avoid using lists when you need constant-time access by index, as they may have performance overhead compared to arrays.
 #### Example Declaration

 You can declare a `List<T>` as follows: